ecen740tamu/ecen740tamu.github.io/project1.md

 In this tutorial, which is followed by the accompanying project for this week, we focus on the fundamentals of the training and testing processes.

 ### 2. Tutorial on training and testing neural networks
 In this tutorial, the goal is to understand how to set up and train a neural network to approximate labeled samples.
-Please download the Jupyter notebook from [Project Jupyter Notebook](#).
+Please download the Jupyter notebook from [here](https://github.com/ecen740tamu/ecen740tamu/blob/main/neural_networks.ipynb).

 In the example Jupyter notebook, we first show how to create samples that are later used to train and evaluate the neural network approximation.